Do I need business insurance?

 This includes full time, part time and temporary workers.
 So whether you have a team of 9-5ers or some extra help over the holidays, you'll need employers liability cover.

 From office equipment and technology to stock and specialist tools, running a business often comes with buying a lot of extra stuff.
 Business content cover protects your equipment from theft and damage, including cash and documents.

-Even if you work from a co-working space or work remotely, our business contents protection will cover this.
+Even if you work remotely, our business contents protection will cover this.